 Antioxidants In Grapefruit

-Grapefruit contains well-known antioxidants including vitamin C, lycopene, and beta carotene.
+Grapefruit contains well-known antioxidants including vitamin C, lycopene, and beta-carotene.
 They also contain healthy antioxidants called flavonoids.
 Even the grapefruit peel has 13 identified flavonoids with antioxidant and medicinal properties.
 These flavonoids are simply healthy pigments with antioxidant activities that are found in most plants.

-Keep in mind, most reported benefits of these individual flavonoids have been in animal studies.
+Keep in mind, that most reported benefits of these individual flavonoids have been in animal studies.
 Here are some of them.